End-to-End Multibranch Pipeline Project Creation

 Click the

-link to view your Node.js and React application in a new web browser tab.
-This will be running in production mode from a production build of your source code (generated using thenpm run build
+http://localhost:5000link to view your Node.js and React application in a new web browser tab.
+This will be running in production mode from a production build of your source code (generated using thenpm run buildcommand).
+Again, you should see a page/site with the title Welcome to React on it.
+However, this time, the application’s contents are served by the npmservemodule and are also likely to continue running in the background in your browser. -

 When you are finished viewing the page/site, click the Proceed button in Blue Ocean to complete the Pipeline’s execution.

-branch.
-Notice how the Deploy for production stage was executed but the Deliver for development stage was skipped. -
+The Blue Ocean interface turns green if Jenkins built your Node.js and React application successfully from yourproductionbranch.
+Notice how the Deploy for production stage was executed but the Deliver for development stage was skipped.

 Click the X at the top-right to return to the Activity page of the Blue Ocean interface.